Getting your Connecticut life insurance license is the first step towards becoming a life insurance agent in the state.

 After you complete a prep course and your own independent studying, it’s time to take the Connecticut life insurance exam.

-Connecticut uses Pearson VUE as its official testing service for delivering licensure exams.
+Connecticut uses Pearson VUE as its official testing service for delivering the state licensing exam.

 The Connecticut life insurance exam outline contains a total of 75 scored questions that cover two sections: general and state-specific knowledge.
 The general section deals with basic life insurance product knowledge.
 The state-specific section covers insurance concepts and terms, rules, regulations, and practices specific to Connecticut.